 And of course, everyone will need a passport.
 Here’s what to do if your expedited passport doesn’t arrive in time.
 And here’s a list of mistakes not to make when applying for your child’s first passport.

 Is International Travel Back?

-Not all of these countries are ready for tourism because of the pandemic.
-The information below was accurate as of late July.
+Not all of the countries below are ready for tourism because of the pandemic.
+The information below was accurate as of early November.
 Follow the links below to get the latest news on whether US tourists are welcome to visit each country and, if so, what requirements they must meet.

 The US Centers for Disease Control and Prevention keeps a map of coronavirus infections around the world with recommendations and warnings about travel destinations.

 The CDC also says: “Getting vaccinated prevents severe illness, hospitalizations, and death.
 Unvaccinated people should get vaccinated and continue masking until they are fully vaccinated.
 With the Delta variant, this is more urgent than ever.
 CDC has updated guidance for fully vaccinated people based on new evidence on the Delta variant.

 Finally, remember that you’ll have to wear a face mask in the airport and on the plane.
 If you take public transportation to and from the airport, you will likely have to wear if then, too.
 Bring extras so everyone can have a fresh, clean mask for the long international flight.

 As of November 8, all airline passengers 17 and older traveling to the United States must show proof of being fully vaccinated against COVID-19, in addition to the existing requirement of a negative COVID-19 test taken within three days prior to flight.
 Children between the ages of 2 and 17 are required to show proof of a negative Covid-19 test (taken within 72 hours of flying) before boarding a plane to fly home to the United States.
 See the CDC’s Frequently Asked Questions for more information.